BroadleafCommerce/Menu/docs/_index.md

 This module provides a Thymeleaf MenuProcessor that will add a list of MenuItemDTOs to the model.
 A Menu can contain Menu Items of different types: "Link", "Category", "Page", "Submenu", "Product", or "Custom"

-## Initial Configuration
+## Module Installation

-The `2.2.0-GA` version of the Menu module requires Broadleaf version `5.2.0-GA` or later.

-For detailed instructions on how to integrate the content test module into your project, see [[Module Installation]].
+For detailed instructions on how to integrate the Menu module into your project, see [[Module Installation]].